 Greg asked for help on Insta, “I think I might shoot up to Ohio and then up to the Detroit area.
 Does anybody have any favorite places they would want to share?”
 Having a network of fans follow you throughout your cross-country journey, Hawk’s Instagram posts were peppered with tags and recommendations from friends and fans… some he has followed but never met.
 He connected with Steve Heintz and Jason Waldron the duo behind @TimeWarpLLC in Saint Clair Shores, Michigan where he “was able to grab a few cool items” and meet “…super cool dudes with great stuff.”

 Some collectors, however, were harder to coax into buying a part of their collection.
 While visiting a known collector named Pat, he offered to walk her dog, Mr. Booze, during a thunderstorm and downpour, in order to get her to sell a few coveted items.
-Did she sell?
-Hawk featured Pat in a picture, sitting calmly on her staircase, behind her, a collection of medicinal bottles and a sly smile across her face where Hawk wrote in the caption, #tough and #hardsell and later, #goodday and #thankyou.
+Did she sell it?
+Hawk featured Pat in a picture, sitting calmly on her staircase, behind her, a collection of medicinal bottles and a sly smile across her face where Hawk wrote in the caption, #tough, and #hardsell and later, #goodday and #thankyou.

-Note: This weekend is especially important in the US and for American citizens around the world, as it marks the 15th anniversary of 9/11 and the attacks on the world trade center and pentagon, where a total of 343 firefighters lost their lives.
+Note: This weekend is especially important in the US and for American citizens around the world, as it marks the 15th anniversary of 9/11 and the attacks on the world trade center and the pentagon, where a total of 343 firefighters lost their lives.